metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Amazing.
 The Packers are being given every opportunity to seize the game and not look back.
 But the Jets defense has been playing amazing.

 Zack Wilson hasn't been playing well.
-Failing to read the blitz, lacking pocket presence...these are the intangibles you need to succeed in the NFL
+Failing to read the blitz, lacking pocket presence...these are the intangibles you need to succeed in the NFL.

+Jets seem to be sticking to single high-coverage, though I see some cover-two in there as well.

 ***